-A dedicated teacher, Dr. Barbu has served as a faculty member at Mississippi State University for four years (2007-2011), where she taught strings, coached string chamber ensembles, and conducted the symphonic orchestra.
-In 2011, Dr. Barbu was appointed Assistant Professor of Cello and Burgum Endowed Chair at the University of North Dakota, where she currently teaches cello, string bass and chamber music.
-During summer 2020, she was appointed to be a cello faculty at the International Winter Festival in Santa Maria, Brazil.
+A dedicated teacher, Dr. Barbu has served as the string faculty at Mississippi State University for four years, where she taught strings and conducted the symphonic orchestra.
+In 2011, she was appointed Burgum Endowed Chair at the University of North Dakota, where she currently teaches cello, string bass, chamber music and conducts the UND Honor String Orchestra.
+During summers, she performs and teaches at various music festivals.

 Barbu plays a beautiful modern instrument made by Andrew Carruth in 2003 in Santa Rosa, California.